GageDeZoort/gagedezoort.github.io/_posts/2022-2-13-transverse-tracking.md

 Clearly these aren't precision measurements, but there is a consistent picture between these values and visual inspection.
 The blue track is, indeed, significantly displaced in the transverse plane, while the other tracks are more-or-less consistent with the PV.
 The predicted $$p_T$$ values appear to slightly overshoot their true values, which indicates the presence of some systematic error.
 This may be due to the known inhomogeneities in the magnetic field of the TrackML dataset or bias in the fitting strategy.

 ## Conformal Tracking
 In the previous section, we established that tracks follow circular trajectories in $$x$$-$$y$$ space.
 One of the major drawbacks of this approach is the need for a circle-fitting routine, which is typically an iterative algorithm.
-The authors of [^4] proposed a faster approach based on the following conformal map taking hit coordinates $$(x, y)\rightarrow(u, v)$$:
+The authors of [^4] proposed a faster approach based on the following conformal map from $$(x, y)\rightarrow(u, v)$$:

 $$\begin{aligned}
 u = \frac{x}{x^2 + y^2}, \ \ v = \frac{y}{x^2 + y^2}